Cici3939/Calm-Capy/README.md

 The Gemini integration allows Calm Capy to move beyond static responses and provide dynamic conversations.

-I designed the integration so that API credentials are not hard-coded directly into the client application.

 ### Why Gemini?

 A rule-based chatbot would require manually creating responses for every possible conversation.
 Gemini allows the application to generate responses dynamically and makes the interaction much more flexible.